Yakimych/articles/when-typescript-lies/README.md

 });
 ```

 When getting data from the API we can keep ourselves in check by being extra honest and marking the return type from axios responses as `unknown`.
-After all, we don't really know at "compile time" what the server is going to return, do we? :)
+After all, we don't really know at "compile time" what the server is going to return, do we? :smile:

 Now TypeScript will not even allow us to freely pass around `apiResponse.users` and pretend like we are sure it's an array of users.
 We would have to decode the `apiResponse` first: